Old Town, San Diego: History

-Before European contact, the Kumeyaay established the village of Cosoy (Kosa'aay) in the Kumeyaay language), which consisted of thirty to forty families living in pyramid-shaped housing structures.
+Before European contact, the Kumeyaay established the village of Kosa'aay in the Kumeyaay language, which consisted of thirty to forty families living in pyramid-shaped housing structures.
+The Kumeyaay people were the original inhabitants of San Diego County and played a significant role in the region’s history.
+For over 10,000 years, they thrived as horticulturists, hunters, and gatherers.
+They were the first to encounter Europeans when the Juan Rodriguez Cabrillo expedition sailed into San Diego Harbor in 1542.

 The San Diego Presidio and Mission San Diego de Alcalá were founded in 1769 by Gaspar de Portolá and Junípero Serra on a bluff at the western end of the San Diego River valley adjacent to the village of Cosoy after the villagers had provided resources to the Portolá expedition.
 The Presidio and Mission constituted the first Spanish settlement in Alta California, the present day state of California.
 After five years the Mission moved to a location several miles upriver, while the Presidio on its hill remained the primary settlement.
 In the 1820s the town of San Diego grew up at the base of the bluff, at the site commemorated by Old Town San Diego State Historic Park, while the Presidio fell into disrepair.

 In 1834 the Mexican government granted San Diego the status of a pueblo, or chartered town.
 However, the population of the town declined so much that in 1838 its pueblo status was revoked.
 One problem was the town's location far from navigable water.
 All imports and exports had to be brought ashore in Point Loma and carried several miles over the La Playa Trail to the town.

-When California was admitted to the United States in 1850, San Diego (still largely limited to the Old Town area) was made the county seat of San Diego County, even though the town's population was only 650.
+When California was admitted to the United States in 1850, San Diego (still largely limited to the Old Town area) was made the seat of government of San Diego County, though the town's population was only 650.

-The Old Town area remained the heart of the city of San Diego until the 1860s, when a newcomer to San Diego named Alonzo Horton began to promote development at the site of present-day Downtown San Diego.
+The Old Town area remained the heart of the city of San Diego until the 1860s, when a newcomer to San Diego named Alonzo Horton began to promote development at the site of present-day downtown San Diego.
 Residents and businesses quickly abandoned "Old Town" for Horton's "New Town" because of New Town's proximity to shipping.
-In 1871, government records were moved from Old Town to a new county courthouse in New Town, and Downtown permanently eclipsed Old Town as the focal point of San Diego.
+In 1871, government records were moved from Old Town to a new county courthouse in New Town, and downtown permanently eclipsed Old Town as the focal point of San Diego.

-In the 1910s, Old Town became one of the many San Diego neighborhoods connected by the Class 1 streetcars and an extensive San Diego public transit system that was spurred by the Panama-California Exposition of 1915 and built by John D. Spreckels.
+In the 1910s, Old Town became one of the many San Diego neighborhoods connected by the Class 1 streetcars and an extensive San Diego public transit system that was spurred by the Panama–California Exposition of 1915 and built by John D. Spreckels.
 These streetcars became a fixture of this neighborhood until their retirement in 1939.